AdobeDocs/learning-manager.en/help/migrated/kb/prime-gdpr.md

 +++What role does Adobe play in this as a vendor of Captivate Prime?

 As per GDPR, If your business provides a product or service to EU residents, and determines how and why to collect, track, and monitor their data, you're considered a [data controller](https://gdpr-info.eu/art-24-gdpr/).
-As an Adobe Captivate Prime customer, if you perform one of these activities you are considered as a data controller.
+As an Adobe Learning Manager customer, if you perform one of these activities you are considered as a data controller.

 Businesses that process data on behalf of controllers are considered  [data processors](https://gdpr-info.eu/art-28-gdpr/).
-As a vendor of cloud-hosted LMS Adobe Captivate Prime, Adobe plays the role of a data processor.
+As a vendor of cloud-hosted LMS Adobe Learning Manager, Adobe plays the role of a data processor.
 Here are some more details about  [GDPR and Your Business](https://www.adobe.com/privacy/general-data-protection-regulation.html).

 +++